 Dr Alison Evans

 I discovered mindfulness back in 2004, when working within NHS psychological therapy services in Devon.
 This way of ‘being’ in the world seemed an attractive idea.
-It became obvious as I began to move into practice, that I wanted to spend time in my life cultivating a mindful way of living.
+It became obvious as I began to move into practice that I wanted to spend time cultivating a mindful way of living.
 I find that mindfulness helps to bring a clarity to life – both in awakening to the detail and colour, and also the clarity that comes with a decrease in reactivity.
 I wanted to find ways to share mindfulness with others.

 Engaging in this work in ways that are safe and maintain integrity has been important to me.
 Therefore, I adhere to the good practice guidelines of the British Association of Mindfulness-Based Approaches (BAMBA) and am a registered teacher with them.
 I am dedicated to making mindfulness-based spaces as diverse and inclusive as possible and aim to bring this commitment into all aspects of my work.